 - The R&D activities must take place within your company by employees on your payroll.

 - The R&D work must take place in the European Union.

 - For each project the applicant must account for the R&D work done, including a specification of hours spent.

 - The technological development must be new to your organisation and pose technical challenges.

-Dutch employers and self-employed individuals who are engaged in R&D work.
+Dutch employers and self-employed individual who are engaged in R&D work.

 An application can be submitted up to three times a year.
 The application must be submitted at least one month prior to the period for which the tax credit is required.

 - Reduction in payroll tax: for each calendar year, 32% of the first € 350,000.- of the total R&D-costs (technical hours and other costs/expenditures), and 16% of the remaining R&D-costs.

 - For “technostarters” (< 5 years) there is a special reduction of 40% (applied to the first € 350,000.-) or an additional self-employed tax deduction of € 6,245.-.

 If you are interested in this tax credit or should you require further information, please do not hesitate to contact us at Hezelburcht.